-Pineapple tarts have to be one of our favourite pastries for Chinese New Year in Singapore!
+Pineapple tarts have to be one of our favourite pastries or snacks for Chinese New Year in Singapore!

 This year, I saw this salted egg yolk pineapple tart, shared by Zoe on a Facebook group I am in.
 It sounds interesting, and since my husband loves salted egg yolk, I thought of trying it out.